mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/TemplateApi.md

             var apiInstance = new TemplateApi(config);
-            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var connectionId = 56;  // int | Id of the connection to get default mapping var conTemplateMappingGetParam = new ConTemplateMappingGetParam?(); // ConTemplateMappingGetParam? | Data of the template to get default mapping (optional)
+            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var connectionId = 56;  // int | Id of the connection to get default mapping var conTemplateMappingGetParam = new ConTemplateMappingGetParam(); // ConTemplateMappingGetParam | Data of the template to get default mapping (optional)

             try
             {